 Alice isn’t angry that her grandparents didn’t drop by to support her.
 She’s sad, and yet she spends the rest of the day grinning and laughing and flitting around the park like a newly formed butterfly, the big fat heart bouncing against her chest as she goes.

 I’m the one who’s angry.
-I never bring it up again, but it burrows deep and stays with me because my mother has chosen to hide behind a God who tells her exactly what she wants to hear.
+I let it go on the surface, but it burrows deep and stays with me because once again my mother has chosen a belief system over her own flesh and blood, hiding behind a god who tells her exactly what she wants to hear.
 There is so much shame in this world.
-What does it honestly cost us to instill acceptance and pride in those we profess to love?
+What does it honestly cost us to instill a sense of acceptance and pride in those we profess to love?